Developing Critical Elements for Performance Plans

 • They are impact statements.
 They may convey a reduction of costs, increased satisfaction by clients, more effective patient treatments, or the reduction in the degree or severity of a disease in a given population.

-• Activities performed by the employee lead to outcomes.
+• Activities performed by the employee lead to outcomes and should be described as such.

 • Activities are described using verbs (Example: Employee conducts test).
 Outcomes are described using nouns (Example: Five tests conducted daily in compliance with unit standards for quality).